DivyaSri973/BenchmarkLLMs/README.md

 - OpenAI no longer offers a free tier; Gemini free tier is not available
 - GPT-4o Mini is faster than other free-tier LLMs and accuracy is close to full GPT-4
 - Groq LLaMA 3.1 8B Instant is very fast and available on free tier
+- For inference defined Few-shot prompting and with temperature = 0 to make the model more deterministic, which is ideal for sentiment classification and reduces noisy or random outputs

 #### Why Retry Logic ?
 - Handles temporary API failures (timeouts, rate limits)